CINDY HARRIS | DIRECTOR (RETIRED)

+I cannot remember a time in my life that I didn’t love animals.
+But in hindsight, I did everything that would make a rescuer cringe.
 I had been rescuing and returning lost pets for years, keeping a few that when I couldn’t find their owners, but there is a distinct point when I truly became a rescuer.

 I was walking my dog when I saw two young dogs on the main street near my home.
 I took my dog home, and jumped in my car to go catch these two dogs.
 My goal was to reunite them with their owners.
 With the help of another lady blocking traffic, we were able to get them in my car.
 Back at my house, I was able to get the Vet’s number off an old rabies tag.
 The Vet’s office called me back and was nice enough to give me the address.
 I loaded them in my car to take them home.
 I went up to the door and knocked; but the person that answered the door said they didn’t own any dogs.
 I saw a beware of dog sign on the fence, two water bowls inside the fence along with an old igloo dog house, but THEY DIDN’T OWN ANY PETS!
 I went back to my car where two dogs were happily wagging their tails until I started driving away with them still in the car.
 My blood boiled.

-HHFR has an excellent team and have high expectations for our future!
+HHFR has an excellent team and I have high expectations for our future!
 Thank you for reading about our journey and consider joining the battle to erase the homeless dog epidemic in the Houston area.